As a result of market conditions and an unprecedented surge in demand, Shipping times may be longer than normal.

 The new eagle portrait is surrounded by the standard Gold American Eagle reverse inscriptions – "UNITED STATES OF AMERICA" to the top, mirrored by the coin’s face value and weight and finesse of its gold contents to the bottom (specific to each of the four individual denominations).
 A set of three five-point stars appear on both the right and left edges of the coin’s reverse design, separating the inscriptions seen along the top and bottom.
 Above the bird’s head appear the motto of the Seal of the United States, “E PLURIBUS UNUM” – meaning, “Out of many, one” – and the nation’s motto, “IN GOD WE TRUST,” inscribed on two lines.
 The designer’s initials appear under the eagle’s neck, while the sculptor’s initials appear just above.

 The coin's obverse continues to bear a replica of Augustus Saint-Gaudens’ full-length depiction of Lady Liberty that first appeared on the U.S. $20 gold double eagle coin in 1907.
 The image shows a dynamic image of Liberty walking forward in full stride, hair and dress billowing behind her in the wind.
 She holds a torch high into the air with her right hand and grasps an olive branch in her left hand.
 The U.S. Capitol building appears in the distance behind her while a beaming sun rises over the horizon.
-While the general image remains unchanged for the 2022 release, the Mint notes in its product description that the team “returned to its original historical assets in 2020 to render a closer reflection of Saint-Gaudens’ original vision and detail,” elaborating that “legacy details have been restored for the obverse design to include modifications to the Capitol Building, stars, torch, sun rays, and other design elements based on the original bronze cast.”
-More specifically, the Mint points out that Liberty’s eyes are now more subtle on the 2022 issue and enhanced with a “stronger effect,” the shape of the sun’s rays in the background are “restored,” Saint-Gaudens’ initials are included, and the olive branch motif is “restored.”
+While the general image remains unchanged for the 2023 release, the Mint notes in its product description that the team “returned to its original historical assets in 2020 to render a closer reflection of Saint-Gaudens’ original vision and detail,” elaborating that “legacy details have been restored for the obverse design to include modifications to the Capitol Building, stars, torch, sun rays, and other design elements based on the original bronze cast.”
+More specifically, the Mint points out that Liberty’s eyes are now more subtle than before and enhanced with a “stronger effect,” the shape of the sun’s rays in the background are “restored,” Saint-Gaudens’ initials are included, and the olive branch motif is “restored.”

 The Gold American Eagle has unparalleled liquidity and the gold coin's historical significance make the Gold American Eagle an ideal way to invest in gold.
 The lower denomination and smaller size of the 1 oz Gold American Eagle make it easily affordable to add gold to your financial portfolio.
 Best of all, by choosing to buy the Gold American Eagle, you decide to invest in American gold!